 Ceramic/stone/slate Tiles make an excellent attractive option.
 6x6" tiles fit fairly well in a 20 gallon long standard aquarium with no cutting required.
 Choose tiles with some texture to them, not slick surfaces, to help your gecko grip when walking or scurrying.
 I suggest getting an extra tile or two so you can always spot clean.

 Excavator Clay is one that I do not have personal experience with, but it has excellent reviews.
 It can be sculpted moist and allowed to dry and will become hard and hold shapes.
 This is not permanent and the clay can be wetted to break back down and resculpt as needed.
+This can also be used as a good arid soil mix in to aid in the soil texture/crust.

-If your ultimate goal is a naturalistic set up for your gecko, I will reiterate again, first you want to ensure that your care is spot on and that you're up for keeping to the schedule for cleaning, feeding and keeping the humid areas well controlled for your gecko.
+If your ultimate goal is a naturalistic set up for your gecko, I will reiterate again, first you want to ensure that your care is spot on and that you're up for keeping to the schedule for cleaning, feeding, and keeping the humid areas well controlled for your gecko.
 Good hydration, nutrition, and proper supplementation will lower risks of impaction in naturalistic set ups.
 On the other hand, a dehydrated gecko as a higher risk of impaction on particulate substrates.
 If you're interest in more naturalistic enclosure building, please get a bit of experience and do your research very well.